types of automation testing

 5. Regression Tests

-This test makes sure that an application is correctly updated with new features, functionality, or codebase.
-Whenever any changes are made to a program, regression testing comes into play.
-Regression testing determines if the new change makes the application perform as it is supposed to.
+This test ensures an application is correctly updated with new features, functionality, or codebase.
+Regression testing comes into play whenever any changes are made to a program.
+Regression testing determines if the new change makes the application perform as it should.

 If the program behaves the same way before or downgrades to a previous version, then it is called regression.
 Regression tests are relevant whenever there is any change in coding.